usnistgov/800-63-3/sp800-63a/sec4_ial.md

 	- The applicant SHALL present a valid enrollment code to complete the identity proofing process.
 	- The CSP SHOULD send the enrollment code to the postal address that has been verified in records.
 The CSP MAY send the enrollment code to a mobile telephone (SMS or voice), landline telephone, or email that has been verified in records.
 	- If the enrollment code is also intended to be an authentication factor, it SHALL be reset upon first use.
-	- Enrollment codes sent by means other than postal mail SHALL be valid for a maximum of 10 minutes; those sent to a postal address of record SHALL be valid for a maximum of 7 days but MAY be made valid up to 21 days via an exception process to accommodate addresses outside the direct reach of the U.S. Postal Service.
+	- Enrollment codes sent to a postal address of record SHALL be valid for a maximum of 7 days but MAY be made valid up to 21 days via an exception process to accommodate addresses outside the direct reach of the U.S. Postal Service.
+Enrollment codes sent by telephone SHALL be valid for a maximum of 10 minutes.
+Enrollment codes sent via email SHALL be valid for a maximum of 24 hours.
 	- The CSP SHALL ensure the enrollment code and notification of proofing are sent by different means.
 For example, if the CSP sends an enrollment code to a mobile phone of record, a notification of proofing will be sent to the physical address in records or obtained from validated and verified evidence, such as a driver's license.

 #### 4.4.1.7.
 Biometric Collection